apache/camel-website/content/blog/2024/02/camel44-whatsnew/index.md

 The Kafka component was improved to support batching, which makes it possible to consume and handle a set of Kafka consumer records as one Camel `Exchange`.
 For greater flexibility, the Kafka component can support both automatic and manual commits.

-This version also brings fixes for the Kafka idempotent repositoryand unifies the setup of the commit manager.
+This version also brings fixes for the Kafka idempotent repository and unifies the setup of the commit manager.

 ## Spring and Spring Boot